DFHack/dfhack/docs/plugins/rendermax.rst

 -----

 ``rendermax light``
-    Light the map tiles realisitically.
+    Light the map tiles realistically.
 Outside tiles are light during the day and dark at night.
 Inside tiles are always dark unless a nearby unit is lighting it up, as if they were carrying torches.
 ``rendermax light sun <hour>|cycle``